 You have the greatest food in Tel Aviv and I will be happy to invite you to Stolero… Try out their fish cooked in mango leaf or the best Hamburger in town.
 And to answer your question about my favorite food, nothing better than a great pizza!
 I know for a French guy it is surprising, but you will have to trust me on this one.

 10. Who has been a mentor or someone you have looked up to for advice and inspiration?

-There have been many mentors in my life, from the wonderful Marcel Marceau, the pantomime to Michael Jackson.
-From Marcel I learned to communicate in silence.
-From Bruce Lee and I learned the philosophy of life.
-And so much more from the one and only Michael Jackson.
-Today, I’m surrounded with friends from different expertises and they are always here to help me for anything I need… but the most inspiring person is for sure my mum <3
+There have been many mentors in my life, from the wonderful Marcel Marceau, to Bruce Lee.
+From Marcel I learned to communicate in silence and from Bruce Lee and I learned the philosophy of life.
+Today, I’m surrounded with friends from different expertise and they are always here to help me for anything I need… but the most inspiring person is for sure my mum <3

 11. Dragon or Unicorn?
 Why?

 Dracorn 😇 since I dare creatively and make dreams come true.